s-4-m-a-n/365-days-of-ML-challenge/daily_logs.md

 - Today I prepated summary of the papers "model compression" and "Distilling the Knowledge in a Neural Network"
 - I still need to add the summary of the 5.2 Specialist Models section of the distilling the knowledge in a NN papar

+# Day 28
+✅ Daily logs
+- Coverted DINO and DINO v2 paper surfacely, will dive deep into it and write summary in comming days
+- also prepared resources of current on-going research work for the meeting with a professor